Philip L. Van Every Foundation

 Reapplication Policy

-If your organization submitted a proposal and was denied, you must wait until the next calendar year to apply.
-Organizations can only submit applications once per 12-month cycle, so denied applicants must wait until the following calendar year before reapplying.
+If your organisation submitted a proposal and was denied, you must wait until the next calendar year to apply.
+Organisations can only submit applications once per 12-month cycle, so denied applicants must wait until the following calendar year before reapplying.

 Application Success Factors